infinitybaseshin001/2048_DQN/README.txt

 It moves with geckodriver as sample code,
 There is a chromedriver, and it may be able to move depending on the environment.
 Code description as actual work is described in work .txt.

+* Please also pip install selenium and other tensorflow / keras to make it operate.